ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-00-install.md

 [ [index](/README.md), [next](/LIGHTNING-01-peers.md) ]

 # Lightning
 This guide can be used to perform an instant BTC<->LTC atomic swap between two exchanges A & B on the lightning network.
-The exchanges are running the Lightning network deamon (`lnd`) and are connected to the Bitecoin and Litecoin networks using `btcd` and `ltcd`.
-The guide follows the [Lightning Installation Guide](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) to build the dependencies (`Go`), currency daemons (`btcd` and `ltcd`) and the actual `lnd` daemon.
+The exchanges are running the lightning network deamon (`lnd`) and are connected to the Bitecoin and Litecoin networks using `btcd` and `ltcd`.
+The guide follows the [Lightning Installation Guide](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) to build the dependencies (`Go`), currency daemons (`btcd` and `ltcd`) and the actual lightning network deamon (`lnd`).

 # Terminal setting
 It is recommanded to open 5 terminals to be used with this PoC.
 Each of the following component should use its own terminal: `btcd`, `ltcd`, `lnd` (exchange A), `lnd` (exchange B), `lncli` (both exchanges).